 Way back in the 1800s, when the Lake Erie Islands were first settled, their primary source of economic success wasn’t tourism, but wine!
-The soil on the “Lake Erie Wine Islands,” as they were called, produced delicious wine-making grapes including Catawba, Concord, Niagra, and Riesling.
+The soil on the “Lake Erie Wine Islands,” as they were called, produced delicious wine-making grapes including Catawba, Concord, Niagara, and Riesling.
+The Put-in-Bay wineries are still going strong today, producing an array of delicious wines.

 If you’re a wine connoisseur or just someone who loves a good glass of Catawba, Put-in-Bay is the perfect place for a day trip.
 We recommend checking out the annual Wine Festival the first weekend in October on South Bass Island, but the area’s wineries are happy to welcome you any time of year.